Chapter 8 Introduction to the probabilistic programming language Stan

 ## 327 T;real

 There are three columns in the output of this call.
 The first one indicates Stan function names, the second one their arguments with their type, and the third one the type they return.
-Unlike R, Stan is strict with the type of the variables.38 In order to decide on which function to use, it is necessary to look at the Stan documentation and find the function that matches our specific needs (for plogis
+Unlike R, Stan is strict with the type of the variables.34 In order to decide which function to use, it is necessary to look at the Stan documentation and find the function that matches our specific needs (for plogis

 , the corresponding function would be inv_logit()